tahoma2d/tahoma2d_docs/source/applying_special_fx.rst

 If several effects are applied in a chain, they will be applied one after the other, following the order from the column/layer node to the Xsheet node.

-- **Combined effects**, such as the Matte In effect, that modify the column/layer contents according to the contents other columns/layers; they are displayed with a yellow node with two or more input ports on the left, and one output port on the right.
+- **Combined effects**, such as the Matte In effect, that modify the column/layer contents according to the contents other columns/layers; they are displayed with a pink colored node with two or more input ports on the left, and one output port on the right.

 To affect a column/layer, they have to be inserted into the link from the column/layer node to the Xsheet node, so that the column/layer node is connected to the first effect input port labelled *Source*, while the other columns/layers are connected to the other input ports, whose labels depend on the effect; the effect node output port has to be connected to the Xsheet node.